SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/August_2024_temp.md

 - **Support for config resolution inside call_func()**: Config variables inside of the `call_function()` and `call_func()` are now supported.
 The new syntax is `call_function("{{catalogName}}.{{database}}.{{funcName}}", "{{firstArg}}")`.

-- **Support for proxy-user impersonation in Kerberos Livy Fabric Auth**: As an admin user, you can configure multiple Keytab accounts in the [Admin Settings](../../../architecture/authentication/admin-settings.md).
+- **Support for proxy-user impersonation in Kerberos Livy Fabric Auth**: As an admin user, you can configure multiple Keytab accounts in the [Admin Settings](../../architecture/authentication/admin-settings.md).
 You can upload the Keytab files and set up proxy-user impersonation in Kerberos for secure authentication to Livy Fabrics.

 #### SQL Copilot Enhancements

 In this release, we've updated the UX and capabilities of the expression builder, target model, and more.
-Read our [New SQL UI Onboarding Guide](./new-ui-sql.md) to get familiar with the updated interface.

 #### Airflow Copilot Enhancements